Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 - Classify them under the same framework as other crypto-assets.

-- Use their own crypto-asset accounts with asset/wallet axes.
+- Use their own crypto-asset accounts with asset and wallet axes.

-- Apply realized/unrealized structure — depeg means not fixed at par.
+- Apply a realized/unrealized structure, since depeg means they are not fixed at par.

-- Separate for analysis if useful — but that is not "cash".
+- Separate them for management analysis if useful, but recognise that is not "cash".

-- Confirm the instrument's treatment with your auditor — framework-/instrument-specific; not accounting advice.
+- Confirm the instrument's treatment with your auditor.
+It is framework- and instrument-specific, and not accounting advice.

-Cryptio and Bitwave can map stablecoins to dedicated crypto-asset accounts rather than cash and apply the configured measurement.
-Confirm the tool does not default stablecoins into cash — the tool applies the mapping; whether a stablecoin is cash, a cash equivalent, or a crypto-asset is an auditor judgement.
+Cryptio, Bitwave and similar sub-ledgers can map stablecoins to dedicated crypto-asset accounts rather than cash and apply the configured measurement.
+The specific thing to check when choosing one is that it does not silently default stablecoins into a cash or cash-equivalent line, which is the error this whole article is about.
+The tool applies the mapping; whether a stablecoin is cash, a cash equivalent, or a crypto-asset is an auditor judgement.

-Wag3s Ledger maps stablecoins to dedicated crypto-asset accounts (asset + wallet axes, realized/unrealized), not the cash line, with an audit trail and ERP export — while the classification of a specific stablecoin under the applicable framework stays auditor-confirmed.
+Wag3s Ledger maps stablecoins to dedicated crypto-asset accounts (asset and wallet axes, realized/unrealized) rather than the cash line, with an audit trail and ERP export.
+The classification of a specific stablecoin under the applicable framework stays with the entity's auditor; Ledger is built to support that determination with clean records, not to make it.
 See the Ledger product page.

 Further reading